 Much like connecting to your modem at home, the “WiFi Name” and “WiFi Password” should be printed on a label attached to your modem.
 It might be on the bottom if you can’t find it.

 The costs to keep in mind when comparing portable internet include the modem, data plan, the 12-24 v adapter (if needed), and shipping.

 The Cost of a Portable WiFi Data Plan

 The price of portable internet in New Zealand depends on your data plan.
 Once again, we take Wireless Nation as an example as they are the market leader in New Zealand.
-They have one simple plan called Lifestyle Broadband Plan:
+They have two simple plans:

-- Uncapped Data (That means no limit on how many Gb you use) for NZ$109.99/month
+- Lifestyle Broadband Plan – Uncapped data (that means no limit on how many Gb you use) for NZ$109.99/month

 Note that Wireless Nation also offers the option to put your plan “on hold” so you don’t have to pay for the months when you’re not using the service.

 Are you part of the NZMCA (New Zealand Motor Caravan Association)?
 Discounted rates are available with Wireless Nation.
 Find out more on the Wireless Nation website.